Zhawrdahn/python-dev-environment/README.md

 # Python Development Environment

 This project provides a Docker-based Python development environment.
-It includes Python, Git, Zsh, and OpenSSH, and is configured to use your SSH keys for Git operations.
+It includes Python, Git, Zsh, OpenSSH, and other useful development tools.
+It is configured to use your SSH keys for Git operations.

 ## Project Structure